mullenkamp/nz-flow-naturalisation/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 One of the input data required for the naturalisation is continuous flow records at particular locations prior to naturalisation.
 This usually comes in two forms: recorded continuous flow at a site with a recorder, or a site where manual flow measurements are taken but do not have a recorder.

-If the site has a recorder, then the tool simply pulls the data out from ECan’s systems and uses it directly as long as the flow record covers the requested date period for the naturalisation.
-If it doesn’t cover the requested period, then manual flows for that site is used.
+If the site has a recorder, then the tool simply pulls the data out from the Tethys system and uses it directly as long as the flow record covers the requested date period for the naturalisation.
+If it does not cover the requested period, then manual flows for that site is used.
 If manual flows for sites are used then a log-log regression to flow records with sufficient length and a maximum distance (default is 50 km) is used.
 The best correlation is selected based on the highest F value and a new continuous flow record is estimated from the correlation.
 All flows (and other time series data used in this naturalisation) are daily means.
 Currently, the regressions use the full range of flows.